Agentic Cluster Security · alpha

 Attack Simulation

-Simulate real attacker behavior against your modeled graph without running destructive exploits. k8sec tests privileges, reachable services, and policy effectiveness to predict which paths would succeed in a real incident.
+Simulate attacker behavior against your modeled graph without destructive exploits. k8sec tests privileges, reachable services, and policy effectiveness to predict which paths would succeed in a real incident.

 “If this pod is compromised, which secrets, services and nodes could be reached?”

-k8sec deploys a lightweight agent inside your cluster and connects it to a graph controller that builds a live model of nodes, pods, identities and flows.
+k8sec deploys a lightweight agent pod inside your cluster.
+The same pod acts as a graph controller: it listens to the Kubernetes API (and kubelet signals where available) to build a live model of nodes, pods, identities and flows.

 • Runtime-Aware View Go beyond static YAML.
-Agents see what’s really running: images, ports, identities, and their relationships.
+The in-cluster agent sees what’s really running: images, ports, identities and their relationships in real time.

-• Policy-as-Code Loop Every high-risk pattern can be turned into Kyverno / OPA policies, closing the loop between detection and prevention.
+• Policy-as-Code Loop Every high-risk pattern can be turned into Kyverno / OPA policies, creating a continuous “detect → simulate → enforce” feedback loop.

 Kubernetes Cluster